Travel Tech

 The Disruptors

-Most leaders in the industry were founded before 2015, with more than 60% of startups being in the growth stage as of February 2023.
+Most leaders in the industry were founded before 2015, with more than 60% of startups being in the expansion stage as of February 2023.
 Alternative accommodation and B2B revenue management segments house the highest number of startups.
 Commission-based income is the common business model among B2C startups, while subscription-based offerings are affiliated with B2B solutions.

 As of February 2023, car rental and ride-sharing were in the highest-funded segment, with global car-sharing platform Getaround leading with almost USD 950 million in total funding.
 It was notable that BlaBlaCar and Turo (car rental), GetYourGuide (experience booking), Sonder (alternative accommodation), and Omio (online search/booking) all raised more than USD 500 million each in total funding.
 As of February 2023, these startups had raised more than half of the industry’s total funding.